dcaiafa/lox/docs/markdown/go_reference.md

 ### _onBounds

-If your parser defines a method called `_onBounds` in the [parser type](#parser-type), the generated parser will call it once for every reduce artifact with information defining its lexical boundaries in the form of the start and end tokens.
+If your [parser type](#parser-type) defines a method called `_onBounds`, the generated parser will call it once for every reduce artifact with information defining its lexical boundaries in the form of the start and end tokens.
 This can be used to store source location information in the AST, for example.

 `_onBounds`, if specified, must have the following signature: